 I use Eclipse as IDE.
 Google supports a plugin that simplifies development processes, building and testing.
 There also is a special new IDE but today (year 2014) it seems not to be for production work yet.

-Google describes the plugin integration on this page: Installing the Eclipse Plugin
+Google describes the plugin integration on this page:

 Testing

-Google delivers an Android Emulator which can be used to test your apps.
+Android Emulator which can be used to test your apps.
 It is possible to emulate different android devices in thousands (if not millions) of variations.
 Sadly the speed of the emulator is very low.
 Nevertheless that tool is essential for testing, because you can simulate devices you don't own - virtually.

-A friend of mine suggested another emulator from another producer, Android X86, but I didn't test it yet.
+Android X86, but I didn't test it yet.
 So I cannot give you hints if it's usable or not.
 My buddy told me some secondary conditions (I forgot in the meanwhile) that seemed to be to severe to suggest it for beginners.
 Advanced users might have a good choice using it.
 I can't tell.
 Sorry.

 Variant number 3 - excluding emulators of other 3rd party makers - is to use real android devices (yes, hardware) connected to PC by USB cable.
 Android offers an easy to use option to debug your app running on your android device.